A Matrix-based Distance of Pythagorean Fuzzy Set and its Application in Medical Diagnosis: Numerical examples and applications

-$\! \! \! \! \! \! \! \! \!$When setting the index of hesitance to 0, the difference between 2 PFSs is only about the values of membership and non-membership.
+The results of distances with the change of $\delta$ value and the change of the value of score function are provided in Fig \ref{fig1} and \ref{fig2}.
+When setting the index of hesitance to 0, the difference between 2 PFSs is only about the values of membership and non-membership.
 The operation is carried to simplify the process of calculation.
-And of course, any parameter can be modified in this way, as long as the mass of each parameter satisfies the properties of pythagorean fuzzy set.
-And the differece of classic Euclidean distance and the new proposed is going to be discussed.
-All the results generated by the two methods are shown in table 1.
-And the values obtained by score function are also shown in table 2 with the consistent increase of the value of parameter $\delta$ which indicates a corresponding change in the distance of IFSs.
+Of course, any parameter can be modified in this way, as long as the mass of each parameter satisfies the properties of pythagorean fuzzy set.
+The difference of classic Euclidean distance and the proposed is going to be discussed.
+All the results generated by the two methods are shown in Table \ref{table1}.
+The values obtained by score function are also shown in Table \ref{table2} with the consistent increase of the value of parameter $\delta$ which indicates a corresponding change in the distance of IFSs.